JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-1.2/Phase-1.2-Agent-Prompts.md

 # Phase 1.2 — Identity & Security (M) Alignment Prompt (Execution-Oriented)

-Purpose: Fill gaps from Phase 1 and deliver the original Phase 1 Identity & Security (M): OIDC login, JWT minting, gateway-to-goosed auth bridge, Vault OSS wiring.
+Purpose: Fill gaps from Phase 1 and deliver the original Phase 1 Identity & Security (M): OIDC login, JWT minting, controller-side JWT verification (no dedicated gateway for MVP), and Vault OSS wiring.
 Build strictly on Phase-0 and Phase-1 outputs, the master plan, ADRs, and product brief.

 Authoritative references to USE and UPDATE:
 - Master plan: Technical Project Plan/master-technical-project-plan.md